Efficient and reliable airborne leak detection

 Light is not absorbed by methane

-CHARM® generates 100 measurements per second, which are distributed along the pipeline in a 7 m wide sector.
+CHARM® generates 1000 measurements per second, which are distributed along the pipeline in up to 25 m wide sector.
 The center axis of the scan sector is called centerline.

 Navigation and automatic beam guidance

 In order to determine the exact spatial position of the measuring system, CHARM® is equipped with a DGPS receiver (DGPS: Differential Global Positioning System).
 To specify the spatial position and movement of the helicopter (yaw, pitch and roll angle, see figure below), an additional inertia measuring unit (IMU) is installed on board.
 This navigation data is linked with the onboard pipeline database, enabling real-time guidance of the measuring beam to the ground.